rvvincelli/rvvincelli.github.io/_posts/9999-10-10-kafka-spark-intro.md

 `BOOTSTRAP_SERVERS_CONFIG`: the Kafka broker the producer talks to after startup in order to coordinate the information needed to post its messages; it acts as configuration bootstrap node as the as the name suggests; multiple values can be specified

-`ACKS_CONFIG`: Kafka supports different styles of acknowledgement
+`ACKS_CONFIG`: Kafka supports different styles of acknowledgement:

  * `request.required.acks` set to `0`; *no ack*, the producer sends messages in a *fire and forget* fashion, thus not caring about the actual delivery status; this is the default behavior
  * `request.required.acks` is `1`; master replica only, the producer only waits for master replica confirmation feedback; the acknowledged message might still go lost anyway in case the master fails without propagating the message to the rest of the brokers; this is `n`-generalizable in the sense that we may choose to wait for the acknowledgement from `n` brokers, master included